pestphp/docs/installation.md

 ---

-Once the installation process is complete, you can learn more about the syntax of files and folders visiting the next section of the documentation: [Files And Folders →](/docs/files-and-folders)
+After the installation process is finished, you can enhance your developer experience while working with Pest by configuring your editor: [Editor Setup →](/docs/editor-setup)